borntofrappe/game-development/Practice/Minigames Box/README.md

   - static, immovable objects

-  - kinematic, movable objects, but not subjects to gravity
+  - kinematic, movable objects, but not subjects to gravity or world forces

 - define a shape